dotnet/docs-aspire/docs/community-toolkit/ollama.md

 ### Download the LLM

-When the Ollama container for this integration first spins up, this integration will download the LLM(s).
-The progress of this download will be displayed in the State column for this integration on the Aspire orchestration app.
+When the Ollama container for this integration first spins up, it downloads one or more configured LLMs.
+The progress of this download displays in the **State** column for this integration on the Aspire orchestration app.

 > [!IMPORTANT]
 > Keep the .NET Aspire orchestration app open until the download is complete, otherwise the download will be cancelled.

 ### Cache the LLM

-The LLM(s) will be downloaded into the container which Ollama is running from, and by default this container is ephemeral.
-If you need to persist the LLM(s) across container restarts, you will need to mount a volume into the container using the `AddDataVolume` method.
+One or more LLMs are downloaded into the container which Ollama is running from, and by default this container is ephemeral.
+If you need to persist one or more LLMs across container restarts, you need to mount a volume into the container using the `AddDataVolume` method.

 ```csharp
 var ollama = builder.AddOllama("ollama")